The Doctor and Patient

 Is the doctor-patient relationship different in other cultures and countries?

-Please let me know if you have any art resources to help explore these two questions
+Please let me know if you have any art resources to help explore these two questions.

 Consultation Skills

 Surgeons have scalpels, ophthalmologists use slit lamps, and GPs use the art of consultation.
 Most doctors learn to consult while working alongside their GP Trainer.
-This learning can be enhanced by reading a consultation skills book- take a look at the resources and the feedback from our GP Trainees.

-Page created 2018 updated 2023
+Page created 2018 updated 2024